Skip to main content

 Missouri

-Missouri's Eastern turkey population consistently produces the highest spring harvest numbers in the nation.
-The state features excellent public land access through 1,000+ MDC conservation areas, a two-bird spring limit, and concentrated gobbler populations throughout the Ozarks.
-The NWTF was largely founded on Missouri turkey conservation.
+Missouri consistently produces the highest Eastern turkey spring harvest in the nation.
+Over 1,000 MDC conservation areas provide excellent public-land access.
+The two-bird spring limit and concentrated Ozark gobbler populations make it a top destination.
+The NWTF was largely founded on Missouri turkey conservation success.

-Top Eastern turkey harvest in the US with unmatched public land access
+Top Eastern turkey harvest in the US with 1,000+ public conservation areas

 #3